arpa2/tlspool/doc/socketprotocol.rst

 Starting TLS as a server
 ========================

-A server can send a STARTTLS_SERVER command to the TLS Pool to initiate TLS over a connection.
+A server can send a STARTTLS command to the TLS Pool to initiate TLS over a connection.
 To do this, it fills out a number of fields in the command packet.
+As part of this, it requests a local role as a server, and a remote role as a client.
 In addition, it sends a file descriptor to TLS-ify as ancillary data.
 This file descriptor is duplicated into the TLS Pool, and further used for the TLS exchanges.